Time Calculator — Add & Subtract Hours, Minutes

 If the end time is before the start time (overnight span), add 24 to the end time first.
 Example: 10:00 PM to 6:00 AM = (6 + 24) − 22 = 8 hours.

-US Time Zones Quick Reference
+US Time Zones & Daylight Saving Time

 | Zone | Abbreviation | UTC Offset (Standard) | UTC Offset (DST) |